ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 But first, read the Topic: [Avoiding constants stretching]({{ site.rooturl }}/avoid-constant-stretching/)

-# Third: Align Constants to their proper place
+# Third Step: Align Constants to their proper place

 For alignment, we have three challenges: